 By Tim Lambert

-People have lived in Ethiopia for thousands of years.
-However the first well known kingdom in Ethiopia rose in the first century AD.
-By 100 AD a kingdom called Axum existed in Ethiopia.
-Axum traded with Rome, Arabia and India.
+By 100 AD a kingdom called Axum arose in Ethiopia, influenced by Southern Arabia.
+Axum traded with Rome, Arabia, and India.
 Axum became Christian in the 4th century AD.

 In 642 the Arabs conquered Egypt.
-In 698-700, they took Tunis and Carthage and soon they controlled all of the coast of North Africa.
+In 698-700, they took Tunis and Carthage and soon they controlled all of the coasts of North Africa.
 The Arabs were Muslims, of course, and soon the whole coast of North Africa converted to Islam.
 Ethiopia remained Christian but it was cut off from Europe by the Muslims.

 In the Middle, Ages Ethiopia flourished.
 The famous church of St George was built about 1200.
 However, in the 16th century, Ethiopia declined in power and importance although it survived.
 At that time the Portuguese reached Ethiopia by sea.

 In 1848 the emperor of Ethiopia imprisoned British subjects and the British sent an expedition to rescue them.
 The British then withdrew.

 However, in the late 19th century the Europeans divided Africa up between them.
 Soon all of Africa was in European hands except Liberia and Ethiopia.
 The Italians invaded Ethiopia in 1896 but they were defeated by the Ethiopians at the Battle of Adwa.

 In 1923 Ethiopia joined the League of Nations.
 Then in 1935, Italy invaded Ethiopia.
 The Italians behaved with great brutality using weapons like poison gas.
 They soon overran Ethiopia.
 However in 1941, the British liberated Ethiopia.
 Emperor Haile Selassie was restored to his throne.

 However, in 1974 Communists seized power in Ethiopia and the emperor was deposed and murdered.
 Led by Mengistu the Communists introduced a tyrannical regime.
 They murdered thousands of their opponents (although resistance continued to Eritrea).
 They also cause great suffering by forced deportations.
 Ethiopia also suffered terrible famines during the Communist era.